athinakantis/EMA/README.md

 ## How To Use It

-Clone the repository
+1. Clone the repository
 `git clone https://github.com/athinakantis/EMA.git`

-In the terminal, run npm install
-This installs all the node modules needed to run the application
+2. Navigate to the frontend directory and run
     `npm install`

+3. Navigate to the backend directory and run
+`npm install`

+4. Navigate to the project root directory and run
+`npm install`

-Finally launch the application by running
+5. Finally, launch the application by running
-`npm run dev` in the terminal
+`npm run dev` in the root directory

 ## Technologies Used